rehierl/node-tree-outliner/3-basic-design/3-3-1-mantra.md

 A rooted path defined on a rooted tree begins with the tree's root node `r in R in N` and connects that root with one of its child nodes `c in N`.
-Any other hop connects a parent node `p in N` with one of its own child nodes `c in N` until that path ends in its final node `f in N`.
+Any other hop connects a parent node `p in N` with one of its child nodes `c in N` until that path ends in its final node `f in N`.
 This last node may itself have further child nodes, or none at all.
 In the latter case, node `f` is a leaf node `l in L in N`.
 In other words, such a path `p := (r,c,...,f)` is an element of `RD := RxN{+}`.

+Note that a rooted path that ends in a leaf node can be referred to as a RTL (i.e. root-to-leaf) path.

 ```
 R x N x ... x n x c1 x ... x N x L